roots/bud/README.md

 Have you produced a Bud extension and want to share it here?
 Please, create an issue sharing information about your project.

+## Want to contribute to bud.js?

+Check out [our development guide](https://budjs.netlify.app/dev) to get started.

 ## Licensing

 Bud is licensed MIT.